American University School of Public Affairs

+Institution of higher education and research in Washington, D.C.

 The American University School of Public Affairs (SPA) is an institution of higher education and research located in Washington, D.C. that grants academic degrees in political science, public administration, public policy, and justice, law, and criminology.
-Established in 1934 as part of American University, the school houses three academic departments - Public Administration & Policy, Government, and Justice, Law & Criminology - as well as ten centers and institutes.
+Established in 1934 as part of American University, the school houses three academic departments - Public Administration & Policy, Government, and Justice, Law, Criminology & Security - as well as ten centers and institutes.